syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 title: Appointment Drag and Drop in WinUI Scheduler control | Syncfusion
 description: Learn here all about Appointment Drag and Drop support in Syncfusion WinUI Scheduler(SfScheduler) control and more.
 platform: winui
-control: Scheduler
+control: SfScheduler
 documentation: ug
 ---

-# Appointment Drag and Drop in WinUI Scheduler
+# Appointment Drag and Drop in WinUI Scheduler (SfScheduler)

 The Scheduler supports to reschedule the appointment by performing the drag and drop operation.